Graduate Midwife Program

 General information

-To complete this program, graduates must participate in a three day orientation at the start of the program and work a full-time equivalent of at least 0.8 FTE to 1.0 FTE to complete the program.
-Annual leave is accrued and can be taken during your maternity rotations, with two supernumerary shifts per rotation.
+To complete this program, graduates must participate in a three day orientation and work 0.6 to 0.8 EFT.
+Annual leave is accrued and can be taken during your maternity rotations.

 Support